-From April 2012 to July 2017, Per Boye Hansen held the post of Artistic Director of Den Norske Opera (Norwegian National Opera), which during his tenure rose to become a prominent opera company and enjoys great international acclaim.
-In 2015, it received in London the International Opera Award in the “Accessibility” category.
+Per Boye Hansen is an experienced opera, music and theatre manager.
+Born in Oslo in 1957, from 2012 to 2017 he held the post of Artistic Director of Den Norske Opera (Norwegian National Opera), which during his tenure rose to become a prominent opera company and enjoyed great international acclaim.

-In 1990, he founded the Oslo Arts Management and organised a series of concerts in the Norwegian capital, featuring Jessye Norman, Kiri Te Kanawa, Kathleen Battle, Anne Sophie von Mutter, Anne Sofie von Otter, James Galway, José Carreras, Bryn Terfel and other artists.
-Hansen closely co-operated with the Oslo Philharmonic Orchestra and their chief conductor, Mariss Jansons.
-In 1994, he was entrusted with organising a cycle of concerts for the Norwegian National Olympic Committee, which were part of the cultural programme of the Winter Olympics in Lillehammer.
-In 1996, he established collaboration with the KünstlerSekretariat am Gasteig, a classical music agency based in Munich.
+In 1990, he founded Oslo Arts Management and organised a series of concerts in the Norwegian capital, featuring Jessye Norman, Kiri Te Kanawa, Kathleen Battle, Anne Sophie von Mutter, Anne Sofie von Otter, James Galway, José Carreras, Bryn Terfel and other artists.
+In 1994, he was entrusted with organising a cycle of concerts for the Norwegian National Olympic Committee, which formed part of the cultural programme of the Winter Olympics in Lillehammer.